- As your uterus grows and rises higher in your abdomen (belly), the need to urinate often may lessen.

-Even so, many pregnant women say that they feel healthier than ever before.
+Even so, many pregnant women say that they feel healthier than ever.

 Being tired is common during pregnancy.
-Most women feel tired the first few months, then again towards the end.
-Exercise, rest, and proper diet can make you feel less tired.
-It may also help to take an hour-long nap every day.
+Most women feel tired the first few months, then again toward the end.
+Exercise, rest, and a proper diet can make you feel less tired.
+It may also help to take rest breaks or naps every day.

 Problems with Urination

 Early on in the pregnancy, you will likely be making more trips to the bathroom.